kubedb/docs/docs/operatormanual/recommendation/rotate-auth-recommendation.md

   reason: SuccessfullyExecutedOperation
 ```

 In the `spec.operation` field, the recommendation suggests rotating the authentication secret of `mg-rarecommendation`.
-The recommended operation is an `ElasticsearchOpsRequest` of `RotateAuth` type.
+The recommended operation is an `MongoDBOpsRequest` of `RotateAuth` type.

 Notice that  rotate-auth recommendations do not set `requireExplicitApproval`.
 This means KubeDB Supervisor automatically approves and executes the operation when the `deadline` is reached, ensuring authentication secrets are always rotated on time without requiring manual intervention.

-In this case, the `deadline` (`"2026-06-05T09:54:05Z"`) had already passed by the time the recommendation was created (`"2026-06-05T10:23:51Z"`), so Supervisor immediately set `approvalStatus: Approved` with `approvedWindow: Immediate` and triggered the OpsRequest automatically.
+In this case, the `deadline` (`"2026-06-08T05:59:34Z"`) had already passed by the time the recommendation was created (`"2026-06-08T06:39:34Z"`), so Supervisor immediately set `approvalStatus: Approved` with `approvedWindow: Immediate` and triggered the OpsRequest automatically.

 Now, check the status part again.
 You will find a condition have appeared which says `OpsRequest is successfully created`.